prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     [ui]
     username = username <emailid>
     verbose = True

-If you are planning to use code.google.com or bitcucket with mercurial you might want your credentials to be automatically authenticated.
+If you are planning to use code.google.com or bitbucket with mercurial you might want your credentials to be automatically authenticated.
 For such cases add a list of credentials under ``[auth]`` section in the ``~/.hgrc``